Menu

 History of the F-86F Sabre

-First manufactured in 1947, the XF-86 was the first US Air Force swept-wing, jet fighter aircraft.
-The F-86F model was equipped with a more powerful engine and larger wings than previous models, allowing the aircraft to approach the speed of sound.
-The F-86F achieved its greatest fame during the Korean War when it accomplished an almost 10 to 1 superiority in kills to the similarly-built, Soviet MiG-15.
+The F-86, the US Air Force’s first swept-wing jet fighter, made its initial flight in October 1947.
+Equipped with a more powerful engine and larger wings than its predecessors, the F-86F could fly at nearly the speed of sound.
+The F-86F achieved its greatest notoriety during the Korean War when it accomplished an almost 10 to 1 superiority in kills to the similarly built Soviet MiG-15.
+On 20 June 1953, F-86F jets accounted for 16 aerial victories, the best one-day record of the war.

 North American F-86F-30-NA Sabre Blueprint